JonnyPS/web-dev-environment/README.md

 This will develop over time but currently includes the following features.

-Uses Gulp task runner to:
+- Uses Gulp task runner to:
   - Compile SASS
   - Minify CSS and Javascript
   - Concatonate multiple Javascript files
   - Compress images
   - exports finished output to a different directory
+- Live reloading with BrowserSync
+- Integration of Nunjucks templating language to import JSON data in to HTML